amalgama-digital/docs.wavesplatform/docs/en/keep-in-touch/metamask.md

 - the `senderPublicKey` field contains the public key of MetaMask user (64 bytes).
 - the `bodyBytes` field is empty.

-> Transaction and order signatures are not available in the asset script.
+> A transaction signature is not available in an asset script.

+An Ethereum transaction is never verified by a smart account or a dApp script verifier function, since th Ethereum transaction cannot be sent from a smart account or dApp.